sxhilx/node-express-journey/6-jobs-api/myJourney.md

 # 12 February

 Today, I started by implementing JWT token generation for users who register with the app.
 I used RandomKeygen to generate a random 256-bit secret key for my JWT.
 While working on this, I learned about Mongoose instance methods, which allow me to create a function within my model to generate a JWT token.
 Now, I can call this function directly inside my register function to generate tokens efficiently.

+Next, i started working on the login functionality, where first i checked if the user provided both an email and password, if not, i threw a bad request error.
+Then, i used the findOne function to find the user by email, if the user exists i compare the passwords.
+To compare the passwords i used the mongoose instance methods and created a comparePassowrd function which takes in the password provided by the user and compares it with the hashed password stored in the document using the bcrypt's compare method.
+If everything is correct, I generate and send a JWT token.